bradleypallen/fb15k-akbc/README.md

 # fb15k-237-akbc

-A set of Jupyter notebooks capturing an effort to apply Keras to the problem of automatic knowledge based completion, using the universal schema [[1]](http://www.riedelcastro.org//publications/papers/riedel13relation.pdf) approach.
+A set of Jupyter notebooks capturing an effort to apply Keras to the problem of automatic knowledge base completion, using the universal schema [[1]](http://www.riedelcastro.org//publications/papers/riedel13relation.pdf) approach.
 We use the FB215-237 dataset [[2]](https://www.microsoft.com/en-us/download/details.aspx?id=52312) developed by Toutanova and her collaborators [[3]](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/main_cvsc2015.pdf),